Turboprop vs. piston: when does the step-up actually make sense?

 Fixed annual costs are also higher: training, insurance for a turboprop type, and engine program enrollment all cost more than their piston equivalents.

 Where the turboprop wins financially is at high annual utilisation.
-At 400 or more hours per year, the economics shift.
-The turbine’s longer TBO, lower per-hour engine reserve relative to total cost, and operational efficiency at high altitudes begin to justify the premium.
+At 400 or more hours per year the economics shift: the turbine’s longer TBO, lower per-hour engine reserve relative to total cost, and efficiency at high altitude begin to justify the premium.
 Below 200 hours per year, the piston almost always wins on cost.

 What the performance gap actually means

-- Speed.
-A TBM 960 at 330 knots versus an SR22T at 214 knots is a real difference on trips over 500 nm.
-On a 300 nm trip, the time saving is roughly 30 minutes.
-On a 1,500 nm trip, it is over two hours.
+• Speed.
+A TBM 960 at 330 knots against an SR22T at 214 knots is a real difference on trips over 500 nm.
+On a 300 nm trip the time saving is roughly 30 minutes; on a 1,500 nm trip it is over two hours.
 Know your typical trip length before valuing the speed premium.

-- Altitude.
-Turboprops cruise at FL260 to FL310.
-Pistons typically cruise at FL180 or below.
-Higher altitude means smoother air, better fuel efficiency at cruise, and the ability to fly over weather rather than through it.
-This is a genuine operational advantage for IFR flying in the continental US.
+• Altitude.
+Turboprops cruise at FL260 to FL310, pistons typically at FL180 or below.
+Higher altitude means smoother air, better cruise efficiency, and the ability to fly over weather rather than through it.
+For IFR flying in the continental US, this is a genuine operational advantage.

-- Reliability.
+• Reliability.
 Turbine engines have longer TBOs and fewer moving parts than reciprocating engines.
 They are more tolerant of neglect and more predictable in their failure modes.
-For pilots flying over water, mountains, or remote terrain, this matters.
+For pilots flying over water, mountains, or remote terrain, that matters.

-- Single-engine risk.
-Both the high-performance piston singles and single-engine turboprops are single-engine aircraft.
-The turboprop’s higher reliability partially offsets this, but the risk profile is fundamentally the same.
-If single-engine operations are a concern, neither category fully resolves it.
+• Single-engine risk.
+Both the high-performance piston singles and the single-engine turboprops here carry one engine.
+The turbine’s higher reliability partially offsets this, but the risk profile is fundamentally the same.
+If single-engine operation is a concern, neither category fully resolves it.

-- You regularly fly trips over 600 nm and the time savings compound across your annual schedule
+• You regularly fly trips over 600 nm and the time savings compound across the year.

-- You fly 300 or more hours per year and the per-hour economics begin to converge
+• You fly 300 or more hours a year and the per-hour economics begin to converge.

-- You fly fewer than 150 hours per year
+• You fly fewer than 150 hours a year.

-- You have not yet completed significant IFR time in a complex piston
+• You have not yet built significant IFR time in a complex piston.

-- The upgrade would require stretching financially beyond a comfortable reserve
+• The upgrade would stretch you financially beyond a comfortable reserve.

 Our picks